Trudy Mackay: Career and research

 Mackay's research investigates the environmental and genetic factors that influence quantitative traits.
 These phenotypic traits include height or weight and are represented by continuous, rather than discrete, values.
 Her work is undertaken by studying the impact of natural variants and mutations on many behavioural, morphological, physiological and life history traits in fruit flies, which she uses as a model organism.

 The broad importance of such traits gives Mackay's work potential application in many areas — from improving plant breeding and animal breeding to the treatment of human diseases.
 Mackay is the co-author with Douglas Scott Falconer of the fourth edition of the widely used and highly cited textbook, Introduction to Quantitative Genetics, published in 1996.

 Awards and honours

 Mackay was elected a Fellow of the Royal Society (FRS) in 2006.
 She was awarded the Genetics Society of America Medal in 2004 and the Wolf Prize in Agriculture in 2016.
 She was elected to the American Philosophical Society in 2021.
 She is a recipient of Trinity College’s Dawson Prize in Genetics in 2018.
 She was elected Fellow of the American Association for the Advancement of Science in 2003.
 She became a member of the American Academy of Arts and Sciences in 2005.
+Mackay was elected a Member of the National Academy of Medicine in 2024, and was awarded the Darwin–Wallace Medal in 2025.